 Implementing a Half Adder

 halfAdder function mimics the half adder circuit we saw earlier.
-It uses all three logic gates we implemented before to compute a sum and a carry which are then returned as part of a record.
+It uses all three logic gates we implemented before to compute a sum and a carry which are then returned as a record.
 The constants

 e hold onto the intermediate results that get passed to an AND gate to compute the final sum.